 WITHDRAWALS AND TRANSFERS Generally, you can withdraw or transfer money from your Simply Checking by 1) using our website; 2) using the Card we give you to make withdrawals at ATMs and points of sale ("POS"); 3) using Checkbooks; 4) Send a Check or 5) calling us.
 You can also transfer money between linked Simply Checking and Confidence Savings accounts at a Capital One ATM terminal.
 We may limit, refuse, or return any withdrawal or transfer of funds from your checking account that is made in a manner not permitted by us.
 External transfers using the Transfer Money feature will take up to 3 business days to transfer.
 If you want more detailed information regarding electronic transfer times, see the Electronic Fund Transfer Disclosure Statement.

 FOR YOUR PROTECTION: We reserve the right to contact you to obtain confirmation of any instruction before processing it.
 However, we're not required to confirm any instruction that looks like it was made by you, and we won't be liable if we don't contact you.
 We're also not required to confirm the actual identity or authority of anyone who uses your password or a personal identification number ("PIN") or any account access device we gave you (such as the Card) (collectively, "E-Identification").

-STATEMENTS: As required by law, we'll provide you with a statement at least 4 times a year and monthly if you have activity on your account.
-Your statement will be made available to you based on your selected delivery method.
-Payments or transfers you make will be listed on your statement.
-You agree to notify us promptly if you think there's an error or unauthorized transaction shown on your statement.
+STATEMENTS: As required by law, we‘ll provide you with a statement at least 4 times a year.
+Your Statement will be made available to you based on your selected delivery method.
+Payments or transfers you make will be listed on your Statement.
+You agree to notify us within 60 days if you think there‘s an error or unauthorized transaction shown on your Statement.

 Now, here‘s the REALLY interesting stuff...